hatemhosny/gh-action-example2/README.md

 "Upsert" mode is used for multiple comments to the same pull request (the comment is updated if it already exists).

+Typically, this action is used in conjunction with a workflow that creates an artifact, and is triggered by a successful workflow run (see usage below).

 ## Inputs

 - `GITHUB_TOKEN`: Github token of the repository - (default: `${{ github.token }}` [automatically created by Github])